HOA Homeowners' Rights Task Force

 HB24-1158

-by lynndougherty, 4 months ago
+by lynndougherty, over 2 years ago

 Our HOA received notification today of this pending bill regarding foreclosures.
 My question is why a task force meeting is being held tomorrow on foreclosures if legislation is already in the mill?